-President Donald Trump has spent much of his second term championing a hands-off approach to artificial intelligence regulation.
-But that stance may be shifting, with.
-Amid growing concerns about AI’s rapid expansion, reports suggest the administration is weighing new oversight measures — including a possible executive order that would create a formal working group to steer federal AI policy.
+Donald Trump has spent much of his second term championing a hands-off approach to artificial intelligence regulation.
+But that stance appears to be shifting slightly.
+Amid growing concerns about AI’s rapid expansion and safety issues, the president has signed an executive order designed to give the government a chance to review powerful AI models before they are released.

 Whether or not to impose guardrails around AI has been a hot topic in the United States for a long time, with 80 percent of U.S. adults prioritizing rules for data security and AI safety over fast-paced innovation, according to a 2025 Gallup poll.
 But this is the first time Trump seems to be listening to Americans’ anxieties, raising the question of what this could mean for an AI industry that has enjoyed a relatively chummy relationship with the White House thus far.

-What Is Trump’s Track Record on AI Regulation?
+What Has Trump’s Track Record on AI Regulation Been Thus Far?

 Even before reclaiming the presidency, Trump distinguished himself as a candidate by promising to deregulate AI.
 And so far he has made good on his promise.
 Shortly after returning to office, he repealed former President Biden’s executive order that aimed to set guidelines around AI safety, replacing it with his own order to remove “barriers” to AI development in the U.S.